resi-labs-ai/resi/docs/miner.md

 }
 ```

-In this example, we configure the Miner to scrape property data using the Zillow RapidAPI scraper.
+In this example, we configure the Miner to scrape property data using a custom scraper.
 The scraper will run every 30 minutes (1800 seconds).
 When it runs, it'll perform 2 different scraping operations:
 1. The first will scrape at most 50 property listings from high-value zip codes (Beverly Hills, Manhattan, San Francisco).
 The scraper will focus on properties listed or updated within the last 48 hours (2880 minutes).
 2. The second will scrape at most 30 properties from other major metropolitan areas (Miami, Chicago), prioritizing the most recent listings.